iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 They are also often described as an aggressive spreader, to be treated with care.
 I took these warnings too lightly and paid for it.

-I had heard about sunchokes somewhere and was interested in them.
+I had read about sunchokes somewhere and was interested in them.
 When someone on Nextdoor offered free baby plants dug from their yard, I biked over and grabbed a handful of starts, which I plopped in the middle of the circle garden.

 Mistake #1: *Right* in the middle of the garden.
 My thinking at the time was that they were taller so they could be flanked by shorter plants without blocking views or sun.
-In retrospect, what I actually did was provide them with a ton of clear surface to colonize and no barriers to keep them contained.
+In retrospect, what I actually did was provide them with a ton of open soil to colonize and no barriers to keep them contained.

 Mistake #2: I suspect these sunchokes were a wild type.
 There are cultivars that produce bigger tubers and spread less vigorously, but these were probably the undomesticated variety.